arendtio/module.sh-website/content/home/reasons.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Reasons"
-subtitle = "Other good Reasons to use Module.sh"
+subtitle = "Other good reasons to use Module.sh"

 # Order that this section will appear in.
 weight = 7